oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-resource.md

 * These elements are under `configuration.opss`, and only apply if the `domainHomeSourceType` is `FromModel` and the `domainType` is `JRF`.

-  * `walletPasswordSecret`: Name of a Secret containing the OPSS key passphrase.
+  * `walletPasswordSecret`: Name of a Secret containing the OPSS key passphrase, which must be in a field named `walletPassword`.
+Used to encrypt and decrypt the wallet that is used for accessing the domain's entries in its RCU database.
-  * `walletFileSecret`: Name of a Secret containing the OPSS key wallet file.
+  * `walletFileSecret`: Name of a Secret containing the OPSS key wallet file, which must be in a filed named `walletFile`.
+Use this to allow a JRF domain to reuse its entries in the RCU database.
+This allows you to specify a wallet file that was obtained from the domain home after the domain was booted for the first time.

 * These elements are under `configuration.istio`.